|First and most importantly, and I cannot stress this enough. PLEASE

 puppy (this works well for things like vacuum cleaners).

-environments and situations.
-I have included some links below that offer
+comfortable in new environments and situations.
+I have included some links

 Tips from Whole Dog Journal